 Trying to find out: Awareness of current commercial innovation and developments; ability to provide a reasoned argument; candidate-organisation fit.

 Good Answer: A good answer will give a specific current example and will provide a clear reason for why it inspires: the closer the reason given to the values of the company (e.g. encourages sustainability for a sustainability-based organisation that is conducting the interviews), the more likely it is for the candidate to progress in the organisation.
-It is arguably easier to provide a product based answer, but identifying a new form of service might be impressive.
+It is arguably easier to provide a product-based answer, but identifying a new form of service might be impressive.

 Poor Answer: A poor answer may give an older example, or may give something new with very little or poor reasoning.